 First, as mentioned it protects from misfires (or fires!), but more importantly given the next upgrade, it helps your XTool cut cleanly and more efficiently by raising up your workpiece, reducing grimy looking cuts due to flashback.

 XTool Engraving to Cutting

 While my 10W XTool laser is able to cut without this next upgrade, it can cut better and more cleanly with this than without it.

 Again, it is not cheap.
 You could get an aquarium pump to do the same job as the compressor in the kit, but you would still need to direct the air flow to the right place, which is where the special nozzle comes in.

 An air assist blows smoke and soot out of the way of your laser, giving your cut more power and with reduced residue.
 This means you need to not use as much masking tape or do as much post-processing such as cleaning or sanding.

 As you can see, combined these two upgrades provide great results.
 I can cut cleaner and quicker, or cut thicker materials without needing to upgrade the laser itself.

-- I would love to test a 20W laser.
+There is an upgrade I would still like to do.
+I would love to test a 20W laser.
 After seeing what this 10W can do I am very curious!